greydongilmore/AFIDS_macaca/material/README.md

 ### **8. Right inferior lateral mesencephalic sulcus**

+  * Start at sagittal slices at the posterior boundry of PC.
+  * Using axial section, level the slice intersection to the Pontomesencephalic Junction(3rd fiducial)
-  * Localize at junction between midbrain and pons first using axial slices
+  * Localize at junction between midbrain and pons using axial slices
   * Refine positioning using sagittal view (at the change in angle of brainstem at the PMJ)
   * **Name:** 8
   * **Description:** R inferior LMS